haolun-wu/Eg_professional_website/content/authors/admin/_index.md

 ---

 I was born and grew up in [Chengdu](https://en.wikipedia.org/wiki/Chengdu).
 I spent my first 18 years at this "Land of Abundance" in China and then traveled to different places around the world.
 Currently, I am a Ph.D. student at McGill and MILA.
-I work with [Xue (Steve) Liu](https://mila.quebec/en/person/xue-liu/) (Fellow of Canadian Academy of Engineering, Fellow of IEEE) and [Laurent Charlin](http://www.cs.toronto.edu/%7Elcharlin/) (Canadian CIFAR AI Chair).
+I am supervised by [Xue (Steve) Liu](https://mila.quebec/en/person/xue-liu/) and [Fernando Diaz](https://841.io/).
+I also work with [Laurent Charlin](http://www.cs.toronto.edu/~lcharlin/) and [Golnoosh Farnadi](https://gfarnadi.github.io/), who are both in my Ph.D. supervisory committee.
 My research interests include: Information Retrieval, Recommender System, Fairness, Continual Learning, etc.
 I am committed to using advanced AI techniques to benefit social goods and aid human decision-making.